extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

     st2 run network_essentials.register_device_credentials mgmt_ip=10.24.86.96  username=admin password=admin

-Update Device registration - register_device_credentials action can also be used to overwrite existing device credentials.
-Since this action overwrites all the existing credentials, user must provide all the parameters not just the changed credentials.
+Update Device registration: The ``register_device_credentials`` action can also be used to overwrite existing device credentials.
+Since this action overwrites all the existing credentials, the user must provide all the parameters not just the changed credentials.
 For example:

   .. code-block:: bash

     st2 run network_essentials.register_device_credentials username=admin password=password snmp_version=v2 snmp_v2c=public

-Now if user wants to update “enable_password” then user needs to give the existing snmp_version and snmp_v2c.
+If you later need to update ``enable_password``, you also need to provide the existing ``snmp_version`` and ``snmp_v2c`` values:.

   .. code-block:: bash